Own-Data-Privateer/hoardy-adb/README.md

 # What is `abarms`?

-`abarms` is a *handy* Swiss-army-knife-like tool/utility/console app for POSIX-compatible systems for manipulating Android Backup files (`*.ab`, `*.adb`) produced by `adb backup`, `bmgr`, and similar tools.
+`abarms` is a *handy* Swiss-army-knife-like tool for manipulating Android Backup files (`*.ab`, `*.adb`) produced by `adb backup`, `bmgr`, and similar tools.

+`abarms` can

+- list contents of Android Backup files,
+- strip encryption and compression from Android Backup files (so that you could re-compress them with something better for long-term storage),
-`abarms` can list contents, convert Android Backup files into TAR files and back by decrypting, decompressing, splitting into by-app parts, and re-compressing said files.
+- convert Android Backup files into TAR files (which you can then unpack with standard `tar`),

-Common use cases of `abarms` include:

-- `abarms ls` subcommand will list contents of your `adb backup` file;
-- the output of `abarms unwrap` subcommand can be fed into `tar` to extract `adb backup` files;
-- `abarms split` subcommand can split full-system dumps produced by `adb backup` into per-app backups that can be given to `adb restore`.
+- convert TAR files into Android Backup files (though, see the documentation for `abarms wrap` below explaining why you should be careful about doing that),
+- split Android Backup files into smaller by-app backups (each of which you can then give to `adb restore` to restore that one app, or just file-level de-duplicate them between different backups),
+- merge those back into full-system backups like those produced by `adb backup`,
+- and other similar things.

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.

+`abarms` will run on Linux and all other POSIX-compatible operating systems Python supports.
+The author also expects it will work fine on Windows, even though it was not tested there (do report an Issue if it does not).

 # <span id="why"/>Why does `abarms` exists?